basecamp/bc3-api/sections/recordings.md

 Trash a recording
 -----------------

-* `PUT /buckets/1/recordings/2/status/trashed.json` will mark the recording with an ID of `2`in the Basecamp with ID `1` as trashed.
+* `PUT /buckets/1/recordings/2/status/trashed.json` will mark the recording with an ID of `2`in the project with ID `1` as trashed.

 No parameters required.
 Returns `204 No Content` if successful.